This post may contain affiliate links. As an amazon associate, I earn from qualifying purchases. See my full Disclosure Policy for details.

 Instructions

-- In a small bowl, combine olive oil, garlic, Italian seasoning, salt, and pepper.
+• In a small bowl, combine olive oil, garlic, Italian seasoning, salt, and pepper.
 Mix well.
-Drizzle 1 tablespoon of the mixture over the potatoes.
+Drizzle one tablespoon of the mixture over the potatoes.
 Toss the potatoes to coat.

-- Remove the baking sheet from the oven and add the green beans and tomatoes.
-Drizzle 2 tablespoons of the olive oil mixture over the top.
+• Remove the baking sheet from the oven and add the green beans and tomatoes.
+Drizzle two tablespoons of the olive oil mixture over the top.
 Toss to coat.
-Add the Smithfield All Natural Boneless Pork Chops over the top of the vegetables.
+Add the boneless pork chops over the top of the vegetables.
 Pour the remaining olive oil evenly over the pork.
 Bake an additional 15-17 minutes or until the potatoes are soft and the pork reaches a minimum internal temperature of 145 °F as measured with a food thermometer.

-- If desired, turn oven control to broil.
-Broil 4-6 minutes or until pork chops are nicely browned.
+• If desired, turn the oven control to broil.
+Broil for 4-6 minutes or until pork chops are nicely browned.

 Notes